hotwaxlab/ocellight-perception-bustier/README.md

 Building electronics for the body means designing for:

 - Curved and moving surfaces
-- Heat near skin
-- Cable strain and connection fatigue
-- Component moisture and heat tolerance
-- Comfort and safety over time
+- Wearer comfort and safety over extended time periods: heat, friction, weight distribution, sharp edges, etc.
+- Ability to hide or camouflage components
+- Moisture and heat tolerance
+- Durability, cable strain, connection fatigue
 - Public visibility and performance

 These constraints shape every part of the system, from component placement to firmware timing.

----

-## Open Source Intent

-Ocellight is shared as an open hardware case study.

-- Hardware files, firmware, and documentation are intended for reuse
-- The architecture is modular and adaptable beyond this garment
-- Patterns documented here may be useful for other wearable, assistive, or expressive interfaces

----

-## Media

-- **Demo video:** see `media/demo-video.md`
-- **Process and build images:** available in `media/photos/`

 ---